bea-ordonez/WhatsCookin/README.md

 ## Installation Instructions:
 [//]: <>
+1. You will need two distinct directories - one for the front end and one to emulate the back end / server:

-Clone down the repo found at: https://github.com/bea-ordonez/WhatsCookin
+1. Clone down the frontend repo found at: https://github.com/bea-ordonez/WhatsCookin Clone down the backend repo found at: https://github.com/turingschool-examples/whats-cookin-api

-Install dependencies by using ‘npm install’ in your terminal within the parent directory.
+1. Install dependencies by using ‘npm install’ in your terminal within each directory.
+It is helpful in your terminal to create a second tab (with command + t on macs) in which to run the backend server.

+1. To start backend server, within its directory run 'npm start'.

-To host the website on your local machine, run ’npm start’ in terminal and navigate to ‘http://localhost:8080/' in your browser.
+1. To host the front-end website on your local machine, run ’npm start’ in terminal.

+1. Navigate to ‘http://localhost:8080/' in your browser.

 ## Testing Instructions:
 [//]: <>

 To run the test suite associated with the classes behind the scenes and how they interact:

-Run 'npm test' from the terminal while within the main directory of the application.
+Run 'npm test' from the terminal while within the main directory of the application (Whats Cookin).

 ## Preview of App: